aws-samples/aws-serverless-cicd-workshop/workshop/content/javascript/_index.en.md

 +++
-title = "JavaScript"
+title = "Javascript/Node.js Workshop"
 chapter = true
 weight = 1
 +++

-# JavaScript!
+# CI/CD for NodeJS Serverless Applications

+Follow this workshop if you want to build a SAM application with Javascript (NodeJS).